kyma-incubator/varkes/README.md

 Mocks rest calls given an OData specification [odata-mock/README.md](odata-mock/README.md).

 ## Developing
 This project is maintained by Lerna.
-To start developing , clone this repo and run `lerna bootstrap` to install dependencies and link local dependencies.
+To start developing , clone this repo and run `lerna bootstrap --hoist` to install dependencies and link local dependencies.

 > If you don't have lerna, you can install it with `npm install -g lerna`

 After that step, you can make your changes and commit freely.
 Versioning will be handled by CI.

-To test the whole codebase, run `npm test` in root repository.
-Lerna will run tests one by one.
+To test the whole codebase, run `lerna run test` in root repository.
+Lerna will run tests in parallel.
 For individual tests, go to respective project folder and run `npm test`.